kammas/aws-playground/Notes on AC SAP/Notes.md

 3. Real time metrics (Security and Response teams)

 ##  MapReduce 101 (10:24)
+Map Reduce is a Data Analysis Architecture which allows for the huge scale, parallel processing<p>
+Phases:
+1. MAP: Data separated to splits.
+Each Split assigned to a mapper which are the main compute (e.g. count Key/Value, then Shuffle based on Keys).
+If the processing of a split fails, it can be retried.
+2. REDUCE: When all splits are processed, data can be recombined into Results (count per Key)-> Final Output Data

+Hadoop File System (HDFS), Highly Fault tolerant, replicated storage between nodes<p>
+Name Node provides the namespace for file system and controls access to HDFS<p>
+Block is a segment of data on HDFS (64MB)<p>
 ##  EMR Architecture (13:51)
+Amazon EMR is a managed implementation of Apache Hadoop for handling big data workloads using the Map Reduce framework<p>
+Benefit of EMR is that it can be used both long term or for ad-hoc transient clusters<p>
+Runs in one AZ in a VPC using EC2 for compute <p>
+EMR can use and auto scale: Spot Instances, Instance Fleet, Reserved, On-demand<p>
+Used for Big-data processing, analytics, transformation and more (used also by data pipeline product)<p>
+EMR Cluster Reads and Writes data to S3<p>
+EMRFS is a resilient file system supported natively within EMR, backed by S3, resilient to Core Node Failure. <p>

+Every cluster has:
+1. 1 Master Node.
+This node manages cluster and its health.
+Distributes workloads and ascts as the NAME node within MapReduce.
+Allows to SSH to the cluster.
+2. 0-N Core Nodes.
+They act as data nodes for HDFS based on local storage volumes  - used for extreme levels of IO -  (or EMRFS), run task trackers and run mapping and reduce tasks in the cluster.
+Need to be as stable as possible
+3. 0-M Task Nodes.
+They have no HDFS invovement and just run the tasks.
+Ideal for **SPOT** based scaling

 ##  Redshift Architecture (11:32)
 Petabyte scle data warehouse, OLAP (column based), analyze aggregate data<p>
 Federated query across different DBs, connects qith Quicksight<p>